deacon-kigo/kigo-pro-dashboard/documentation/README.md

 - [**Kigo Pro Dashboard Documentation**](./kigo-pro-dashboard-docs.md) - The primary, consolidated documentation file covering all aspects of the project

+### LLM Context File

+- [**LLM Context**](./llm-context.md) - A specialized file optimized for AI assistants to quickly understand the project context when starting new chat sessions in Cursor.
+This file is intentionally concise and focused on key project relationships and current development status.

 ### Feature-Specific Documentation

 The following folders contain detailed documentation for specific features: